Updated October 14, 2019.

-- When the franchisor approves your application to develop your first two Stores, you will pay the franchisor $750 (consisting of a $500 application fee plus a $250 document preparation fee for Store 1) and reimburse it any additional out-of-pocket attorneys’ fees that it incurs in connection with awarding you a franchise.
+- When the franchisor approves your franchise application to develop your first Store, you will pay the franchisor $750 (consisting of a $500 application fee plus a $250 document preparation fee for your first Franchise Agreement) and reimburse it any additional out-of-pocket attorneys’ fees that it incurs in connection with awarding you a franchise.

-- At the time the franchisor prepares the Franchise Agreement for Store 2 or any additional Franchise Agreements for you, you will pay the franchisor $250 to prepare each Franchise Agreement and $250 for any amendment agreement that may be required.
+- At the time the franchisor prepares the Franchise Agreement for your second Store and any additional Franchise Agreements for you, you will pay the franchisor $250 to prepare each Franchise Agreement and $250 for any amendment agreement that may be required.

 3. Site Selection Assistance: $0 to $1,000